 The scam is being performed by fraudsters saying they are from both Visa and Master Card.

 ZeusBot (or ZBot) is malicious software that is bypassing top Anti-Virus / Malicious software scanners.
 Once your computer is infected, it waits for you to login to your online banking.
 When you login, it records your information and creates a pop-up that asks you to further verify your account by entering your credit card information.
 All information gathered is sent back to the attackers.
 Even if you do not enter additional information when prompted, the damage is already done because your online banking login has been compromised.

 The only solution for victims to this type of fraud is to shut down your computer, change your online banking account passwords, look for changes to your account, and delete and restore all computer content.

-There are many risks when you browse the Internet from your computer or laptop at home.
+There are many risks when you browse the Internet.
 It is important that you take some simple steps to assure that you are accessing web sites, including your online accounts, in the safest way possible.

 It is very important that you have up-to-date antivirus, anti-spyware and anti-malware programs installed on any devices you are using.

 We also warn you against accessing your Scott Credit Union accounts on a public computer.
 Examples of a public computer would be ones at work, a library, or school that other people use to browse the Internet.
 These computers can be risky because they could be infected with malware designed to capture your personal or financial information when you login to your accounts.